Tapper Zukie: Biography

 In the mid-1980s, Zukie was more prolific as a producer, working with artists such as The Mighty Diamonds, Sugar Minott, and Max Romeo.
 In 1986 he released a new album of his own, Raggamuffin.
 He continued to concentrate on production, although another album was released in 1996, Deep Roots.
+In 1995, Steve Barrow's Blood and Fire (record label) re-issued Tappa Zukie in Dub, introducing his work to a new audience.

 After suffering a "diabetic episode" in October 2015, Zukie was out of the public eye until he performed at a concert in December 2018.
 He stated in January 2019 that he was recording a new album and planned to perform in Europe in the summer.